deepakkumardk/docs-react-native-blossom-ui/docs/dates/intro.md

 npm install @react-native-blossom-ui/dates
 ```

-For date parsing, we have used the popular [dayjs library](https://day.js.org/) as a dependency.
+For date parsing, we have used the popular [day.js library](https://day.js.org/) as a dependency.